Daytime Programming presented on Thursday, Friday & Saturday, September 3-5, 2026

 Iolo Morganwg’s life and works are currently experiencing something of a radical review from unreliable narrator to national prophet, his reputation revisited in the light of global history and the development of Welsh culture.

-US book launch by Phil Cope
+The Honest Forger: US book launch by Phil Cope

-The illustrated US launch of an important new book of ‘photographs and poems for Iolo Morganwg’, in the year of the bicentenary of his death , culture & democracy press’ publisher Iolo’s massive legacy of writings and ideas focusses our attention on who in Wales we once were, and are today – as individuals and as a nation – how we want to be seen by others, and what we might become in the future.
+The illustrated US launch of an important new book of ‘photographs and poems for Iolo Morganwg’, in the year of the bicentenary of his death , culture & democracy press’ publisher Iolo’s massive legacy of writings and ideas focuses our attention on who in Wales we once were, and are today – as individuals and as a nation – how we want to be seen by others, and what we might become in the future.
 This important new collection of words and images is part of that ongoing exercise in re-imagining and re-invention.

 The Honest Forger includes poems by some of Wales’ poetry’s greats (Peter Finch, Gwyneth Lewis, Dannie Abse, Tony Curtis, Angela Graham, Mike Jenkins, Robert Minhinnick) as well as newer poets including the contributions of school children, with black and white photographs by Phil Cope, and a challenging introduction by Gareth Thomas.
 In addition, Phil will introduce culture & democracy, the new poetry, photography and history press for Wales, within the uncertain context of book publication in Wales.